cunybpl/nycet_pnp/src/content/measurement_techniques/electrical-spot-measurement.md

 #### Three-phase Wire Configurations

-For a three-phase distribution system there are two common wire configurations: the three wire (delta) and four wire (wye).
+For a three-phase distribution system, there are two common wire configurations: the three wire (delta) and four wire (wye).
 Both wire configurations require slightly different connections of the voltage leads.
-Manufacturers of power meters have specific instructions on how to make connections for a given wire configuration.
+Manufacturers of power meters have specific instructions for making connections for a given wire configuration.
 Refer to the power meter’s user manual for detailed instructions.
 Figures 3, 4, and 5 are examples of how some of the meters offered by the FELL are connected to three-phase systems.

 <a href="/images/measurement-technique/electrical-spot-measurement/rms-figure4.png">
 <figure class="figure">